jw00006/AsteroidsGame/README.md

 - No replay screen: Currently, the game closes on collision.
 - No audio: Sound effects not yet implemented.
 - No bullet cleanup: Shots fly offscreen infinitely.
+- Asteroids do not reset / disappear and respawn on restart.

 ## Ideas for Future Improvements
 - Build upon the incredibly basic scoring system